nodejs/TSC/Moderation-Policy.md

 * Via a new Post in the same thread as the Post being requested for Moderation,
 * Via a new Post in the private nodejs/moderation repository.

+Note that Collaborators may Moderate non-Collaborator Posts at any time without submitting an initial request (see: [Non-Collaborator Posts](#non-collaborator-posts)).

 Use of the `report@node.js` email address -- or private email to individual TSC members -- is appropriate when the individual requesting the Moderation does not feel comfortable directly or publicly making the request.
 All emails sent to the `report@node.js` address are currently forwarded to all members of the TSC. [[ED NOTE: This has not yet been set up]]

 When a request is sent by email to the `report@node.js` (or directly to a TSC member) a new issue detailing the request must be created in the private nodejs/moderation repository.
 The identity of the individual submitting the request should be omitted from the issue unless permission to include the identity is provided by the reporter.